Short Questions

 Examples

-Examples of the vector are velocity, displacement, force, momentum, torque, weight, electrical potential etc.
+Examples of the vector are velocity, displacement, force, momentum, torque, weight, electrical potential, etc.

-2.4 Define the terms Speed, velocity and acceleration
+Define the terms speed, velocity and acceleration

 Speed: